agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 </table>

 ---
-[^1]: Salary plus yearly bonus plus yearly stock grant.
+[^1]: Salary, yearly bonus, and yearly stock grant.
 Signing bonus is not included.